 The objective of portfolio compression services is to reduce the number of trades between counterparties, the total notional amount of trades between them and the number of counterparties in a portfolio.
 Portfolio compression aims to replace, terminate or amend unnecessary or duplicative OTC derivatives transactions at their mark-to-market valuation, resulting in a reduced number of trades with a reduced total notional amount.
-The reduction in the number of trades and notional amount may in turn lower operational risks and costs.
+6 The reduction in the number of trades and notional amount may in turn lower operational risks and costs.

-Compression can be done bilaterally, where two parties may cancel offsetting contracts in their respective portfolios, or multilaterally, where a group of participants may cancel offsetting contracts with each other within agreed parameters and potentially create new trades to replace the ones cancelled.
+Compression can be performed bilaterally, where two parties may cancel offsetting contracts in their respective portfolios, or multilaterally, where a group of participants may replace, terminate or amend offsetting contracts with each other within agreed parameters.
 Portfolio compression is primarily performed by third party providers; however, it can also be performed by a CCP on a smaller scale.